vanphandinh/mina-graphql-proxy/README.md

 ```
 MAINTAINER_EMAIL=your@email.com DOMAIN=your-domain.com MINA_GRAPHQL_HOST=mina-container-name docker-compose up -d
 ```

-Notice: `mina-container-name` is the name of the container that's running the Mina daemon, on (Mina's docs)[https://minaprotocol.com/docs/connecting], it's `mina`
+Notice: `mina-container-name` is the name of the container that's running the Mina daemon, on [Mina's docs](https://minaprotocol.com/docs/connecting), it's `mina`

 4. Check if your server blocked the following ports: `80` and `443` if yes, open it to the world.
 #### Congratulations! you've run a public GraphQL node for Mina successfully.
 Visit https://your-domain.com now.